ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ###Project compile-time parameters
 For the sake of performance optimizations, the project has a number of compile-time parameters that are to be set before the project is build and can not be modified in the run time.
 Let us consider the most important of them and indicate where all of them are to be found.

-**Tuning mode:** The software can be compiled in the tuning mode, which supports the search-lattice generation for the performance tuning of the translation system.
+**Tuning mode:** The software can be compiled in the tuning mode, which supports the word lattice generation for the performance tuning of the translation system.
 The performance is measured in terms of the translation quality measure such as BLEU.
 When the software is compiled in the tuning mode, it is a number of times slower than in the regular, i.e. production, mode.
-Enabling of the tuning mode can be done by setting the value of the `IS_SERVER_TUNING_MODE` macro to `true` in the `./inc/server/server_configs.hpp` file and then re-compiling the software.
+Enabling of the tuning mode can be done by setting the value of the `IS_SERVER_TUNING_MODE` macro, in the `./inc/server/server_configs.hpp` file, to `true` and then re-compiling the software.
 The tuning mode only has impact on the **bpbd-server** executable.
 The lattice dumping is then not immediately enabled and configured.
-The latter can be done via the server's [configuration file](#configuration-file).
+This is to be done via the server's [Configuration file](#configuration-file).
+For more details on word lattice see section [Word lattice generation](#word-lattice-generation).

 **Logging level:** Logging is important when debugging software or providing an additional user information during the program's run time.
 Yet additional output actions come at a price and can negatively influence the program's performance.
 This is why it is important to be able to disable certain logging levels within the program not only during its run time but also at compile time.
 The possible range of project's logging levels, listed incrementally, is: ERROR, WARNING, USAGE, RESULT, INFO, INFO1, INFO2, INFO3, DEBUG, DEBUG1, DEBUG2, DEBUG3, DEBUG4.
 One can limit the logging level range available at run time by setting the `LOGER_M_GRAM_LEVEL_MAX` constant value in the `./inc/common/utils/logging/logger.hpp` header file.
 The default value is INFO3.